-We are able to help families who cannot afford to pay full fees to fund places at Abingdon for their sons.
+We are able to offer free and subsidised places to help those families who cannot afford to pay full fees at Abingdon.
 We do this by offering financial help with fees known as a ‘bursary’.
 The bursaries are ‘means-tested’ so that the amount of help with fees that we provide depends on each family’s individual financial circumstances.
 The discount on the cost of day fees can be as much as 100%.
-We currently have 58 families who receive help with the cost of fees.
+We currently have 76 families who receive help with the cost of fees.

-The amount of a bursary is not influenced by the academic ability of the pupil (although he must meet the School’s academic standards) but rather by the extent of financial need.
-Bursaries are awarded to pupils who are likely to gain most from an Abingdon education and who will contribute fully to the life of the School.
+Bursaries are awarded to pupils who meet the School’s academic standards and who are likely to gain most from an Abingdon education and contribute fully to the life of the School.

 A bursary is distinct from a scholarship in that it is given to recognise financial need whereas scholarships are given to recognise outstanding achievement regardless of financial need.